muc111/OTRv4Plus/README.md

 Chain keys advance per message via SHAKE-256 KDF.
 DH ratchet at rekey boundaries (100 messages or 24 hours).
 Fresh ML-KEM-1024 keypair generated and exchanged at every DH ratchet step.
 Brace key rotated with each KEM shared secret.
 Skipped message keys cached for out-of-order delivery (max 1000 skip).

 As of v10.7, the ratchet's X448 Diffie-Hellman runs entirely in the Rust core via `X448KeyHandle`.
-The `x448` crate clamps the scalar per RFC 7748 and rejects low-order points, matching OpenSSL byte-for-byte; an RFC 7748 §5.2 known-answer test gates the build.
+The `x448` crate clamps the scalar per RFC 7748 and rejects low-order points; an RFC 7748 §5.2 known-answer test gates the build.

 ## Authentication

 Ed448 ring signatures provide deniable authentication in DAKE3.
 The ring signature is implemented in pure Rust using `ed448-goldilocks-plus` and `sha3` for SHAKE-256.
 ML-DSA-87 is appended as hybrid post-quantum auth.
 ClientProfile signature verification on incoming peers runs through the Rust `verify_ed448_sig` function.

-SMP provides out-of-band identity verification via a hybrid post-quantum four-step protocol: the classical OTRv4 Schnorr ZKP over a 3072-bit safe prime runs alongside ML-KEM-1024 key encapsulation and ML-DSA-87 per-step signatures.
-The pq_binding_key derived from the KEM shared secret binds every ML-DSA-87 signature to the session.
+SMP provides out-of-band identity verification via a hybrid four-step protocol: the classical OTRv4 Schnorr ZKP over a 3072-bit safe prime runs alongside ML-KEM-1024 key encapsulation and ML-DSA-87 per-step signatures.
+The `pq_binding_key` derived from the KEM shared secret binds every ML-DSA-87 signature to the session.
 All SMP state runs in Rust with `ZeroizeOnDrop` on every exponent and key.

 ## Hybrid PQC SMP (v10.9.1)

 As of v10.9.0, identity verification uses a hybrid post-quantum SMP protocol.
 The classical OTRv4 four-step Schnorr ZKP over a 3072-bit safe prime group runs alongside an ML-KEM-1024 and ML-DSA-87 binding layer.

+SMP itself is not new — the Socialist Millionaires' Protocol has shipped in libotr-based clients (Pidgin, Adium, Jitsi, ChatSecure) since around 2007.
+What is unusual here is wrapping it in a post-quantum hybrid: the classical equality proof is the same one OTR has always used, with ML-KEM-1024 and ML-DSA-87 added on top.

 **How it works:**